CyberReasoningSystem/nist_c_test_suite/README.md

 ## Description

 This repository contains the content of the NIST's "*C Test Suite for Source Code Analyzer v2 - Secure*", created by Aurelien Delaitre in 2015, as it could not be found on GitHub.
+Compared to the original test suite, the repository adds the build functionality.

+## Usage

+1. Build all the executables via `make all`.
+2. Remove all the executables via `make clean`.

 ## Resourses